tensorpack/tensorpack/docs/tutorial/efficient-dataflow.md

 We aim to reach a speed of, roughly **1k~3k images per second**, to keep GPUs busy.

 Some things to know before reading:
-1. For smaller datasets (e.g. several GBs of images with lightweight preprocessing), a simple reader plus some multiprocess prefetch should usually work well enough.
+1. For smaller datasets (e.g. several GBs of images with lightweight preprocessing), a simple reader plus some multiprocess runner should usually work well enough.
 	 Therefore you don't have to understand this tutorial in depth unless you really find your data being the bottleneck.
 	 This tutorial could be a bit complicated for people new to system architectures, but you do need these to be able to run fast enough on ImageNet-scale dataset.
 2. Having a fast Python generator **alone** may or may not improve your overall training speed.